High Risk

 If you manage a high-risk business in today’s market, capped reserves are important to understand.
 While often viewed in a negative light, reserves can actually be a blessing in disguise.
-By setting aside a percentage of your current sales for future losses, your reserve protects you and your payment processor from potential losses.
-When issues arise and money is owed, your reserve then provides an added layer of security to the bank’s credit department, as well as your bottom line.
-In fact, you can think of a reserve as a savings account for yourself, and a safety blanket for the processing bank.
+By setting aside a percentage of your current sales, your reserve protects you and your payment processor from potential losses.
+When you owe money or encounter issues, your reserve provides an added layer of security to the bank’s credit department.
+It also protects your bottom line.
+In fact, you can think of it as a savings account for yourself.
+It also acts as a safety blanket for the processing bank.

-In this article, we’ll examine the importance of capped reserves, how they work, and why they are beneficial to your business—let’s get started!
+We’ll examine the importance of capped reserves, how they work, and their benefits to your business—let’s start!

 What Is a Capped Reserve?

-A capped reserve (also known as an accrual reserve) is a type of merchant account reserve that limits the amount of money held in it to an agreed-upon percentage of your credit card sales.
+A capped reserve is a type of merchant account reserve.
+It limits how much money it holds to an agreed-upon percentage of your credit card sales.
 This limit, or “capped” amount, is why it’s called a capped reserve.
-Once the capped amount is reached, the reserve will no longer withhold funds, with all future transaction funds sent to the merchant’s bank account.
+Once you’ve reached the capped amount, the reserve no longer withholds funds.
+All future transaction funds sent to the merchant’s bank account.

-The reason for capped reserves is to pay off debt associated with chargebacks, fraud, or other financial liabilities should the account be terminated.
-Since cardholders have an average of up to six months to dispute a charge, processing banks must ensure those transaction funds can be paid in the event of a dispute.
+The reason for capped reserves is to pay off debts.
+These can result from chargebacks, fraud, or other financial liabilities should the account be terminated.
+Since cardholders usually have about six months to dispute a charge, processing banks must ensure they can cover those transaction funds.
 Additionally, a capped reserve may be used to pay balances from ACH returns should the merchant’s bank account bounce.

 What is an average capped reserve amount?